Sean Combs sexual misconduct allegations: Documentaries

 Throughout 2024, TMZ released a docu-series, centering on the allegations, titled the Downfall of Diddy.

-Also in September, Netflix announced the development of a television documentary miniseries centering on the allegations, titled Diddy Do It, which would be executive produced by rapper 50 Cent, who stated that proceeds from the project would be going to victims of sexual assault and rape.
+Also in September, Netflix announced the development of a television documentary miniseries centering on the allegations, which would be executive produced by rapper 50 Cent, who stated that proceeds from the project would be going to victims of sexual assault and rape.
+Originally titled Diddy Do It, Sean Combs: The Reckoning was released on December 2, 2025.

 On January 3, 2025, Peacock released a trailer to a documentary, also centering on these allegations, titled Diddy: The Making of a Bad Boy.
 The documentary was released on January 14, 2025, and included singer Al B. Sure! speaking on camera about Kim Porter for the first time.

 On January 28, 2025, Investigation Discovery released a 5-part documentary series titled The Fall of Diddy.

 Trial

 On April 18, 2025, a bid by Combs' lawyers to delay the trial for two months was denied by the judge because the request was submitted too close to the start date.
 On May 5, Combs' trial began in the United States District Court for the Southern District of New York in Manhattan, with the process of jury selection.
 Opening statements and witness testimony began on May 12, with Cassie Ventura first on the stand for the prosecution.
 On May 22, Judge Subramanian said the trial should "wrap up" by July 4.
 Both the prosecution and defense teams would conclude their cases on June 24, 2025.
 Prosecutor Christy Slavik would present her closing arguments on June 26.
 The defense closing argument and prosecution rebuttal would then take on June 27, with the case now expected to go to the jury on June 30.
 On July 2, 2025, Combs was acquitted on the three more serious charges involving two counts of sex trafficking and one RICO charge, but would be convicted on the two lesser charges involving transportation to engage in prostitution charges.
 Following the verdict, he was denied bail and required to remain in prison pending his sentence.
 On October 3, Combs was sentenced to 4 years and 2 months in prison and a $500,000 fine.